lukmanr/CLVPipelines/run/README.md

 `--arguments`

-A dictionary literal with the pipeline's runtime arguments.
+A dictionary literal with a pipeline's runtime arguments.

 Inspect `run_train.sh` and `run_batch_predict.sh` to see the examples of using `run_pipeline.py`.
 Note that the example argument values WILL NOT work in your environment.